markm208/storyteller/README.md

 - The viewer can choose to skip the animation of the code and only show the state of the code and the comments at comment points.

+### Sharing
+- There are three ways to share playbacks with others.
+  - Download and save the web page that is displaying the playback using the browser (`ctrl-s` in most browsers).
+The page is self contained and can be viewed offline, sent in an email, or added to a web server.
+  - Download the state of the code at any point in the playback.
+This will cause a zip to be downloaded that will include the state of the file system at the pause point.
+One can use this to view a playback.
+It can also be used to branch from any point in the playback so others can build from your code.
+In order to perform this download click on "Download Files at this Point" in the web page and choose one of the history options.
+  - Download the playback data only.
+A JSON file containing all of the data needed to animate a playback will be downloaded to your file system.
+That JSON file can be read in from a playback web page to load it.
+To download and read in existing JSON files choose the "Options" pop-up and select "Save this Playback" to download and "Upload a Playback" to read and existing JSON file.

 ### Developers
 - One or more people can be identified as the developer(s) creating new code.
 This is good for recording code written in pair programming scenarios.
 - The active developers can be displayed, developers can be added and removed from the active group.
 New developers can be added to the system with just a name and email.